jw098/OSCAR-GreaseMonkey/README.md

 ## Medications_KeyboardShortcuts

 Within Medications, Alt+1 to 'Save And Print', Alt+A to set focus to 'Drug Name' text area (to enter a new medication), Alt+Q to close the window.

-When the prescripton pops up, Alt+1 'Print & Paste into EMR'.
+When the prescription print window pops up, Alt+1 to 'Print & Paste into EMR'.
 Alt+2 to 'Fax & Paste into EMR'.

+When closing the Medications page, a pop-up confirmation dialog will appear if there are medications pending submission.

 ## Schedule_KeyboardShortcuts